shekeltechnologies/Documentation/guides/Masternode_Setup_Hot_Windows.md

 > This is a community contributed guide.
 Feel free to suggest improvements via Issues or opening Pull Requests.
 Thank you!

 **!!!
-This guide is for upgrading an existing SHEKEL COLD & Hot wallet MasterNode using the new Shekel ZeroCoin wallet and chain !!!**
+This guide is for installing a new SHEKEL Hot wallet MasterNode using the new Shekel ZeroCoin wallet and chain !!!**
-**!!!
-See the SHEKEL Cold + Hot wallet MasterNode setup guide for a new masternode !!!**

 ---